desihub/desiutil/doc/desiInstall.rst

 Directory Structure Assumed by the Install
 ==========================================

-desiInstall is primarily intended to run in a production environment that supports Module files, *i.e.* at NERSC.
+:command:`desiInstall` is primarily intended to run in a production environment that supports Module files, *i.e.* at NERSC.

-*desiInstall does not install a Modules infrastructure for you.* You have to do this yourself, if your system does not already have this.
+*:command:`desiInstall` does not install a Modules infrastructure for you.* You have to do this yourself, if your system does not already have this.

-For the purposes of this section, we define ``$product_root`` as the directory that desiInstall will be writing to.
+For the purposes of this section, we define ``$product_root`` as the directory that :command:`desiInstall` will be writing to.
 For standard NERSC installs it defaults to a pre-defined value. ``$product_root`` may contain the following
 directories:

 code/
     This contains the installed code, the result of :command:`python setup.py install` or :command:`make install`.
 The code is always placed in a ``product/version`` directory.
-So for example, the full path to desiInstall might be ``$product_root/code/desiutil/1.8.0/bin/desiInstall``. modulefiles/
+So for example, the full path to :command:`desiInstall` might be ``$product_root/code/desiutil/1.8.0/bin/desiInstall``. modulefiles/
-    This contains the the Module files installed by desiInstall.
+    This contains the the Module files installed by :command:`desiInstall`.
 A Module file is almost always named ``product/version``.
 For example, the Module file for desiutil might be ``$product_root/modulefiles/desiutil/1.8.0``.